HAYVENO/Nookr-App/README.md

 > DISCLAIMER: Nookr is NOT a commercial app, it is a study project.

-OK, that was a bit extensive in the marketing side of things xD.
+OK, that was a bit extensive on the _marketing_ side of things xD.
 If you enjoyed the READ ME, please don't hesitate to star 🌟 the repo.
 Thanks!